USPS VS UPS VS FedEx: Which Shipping Carrier Is The Best?

 Of course, as you consider FedEx, you’ll have to also keep in mind its downsides.
 Here are a few of the most notable:

 - Higher Shipping Rates: Due to the highly variable nature of shipping costs, it’s impossible to label one carrier as definitively more expensive than another.
 However, from what I’ve seen with sample calculations, it appears that FedEx often charges more than USPS.
 Of course, this won’t be true in every case, but it does seem to be a trend.
-This could be in part due to surcharges, such as delivery area surcharges and fuel surcharges.
+This could be partly due to surcharges, such as delivery area surcharges and fuel surcharges.

 - No Free Package Pickup Service: Except for its recurring Express pickup services, FedEx does not offer a free package pickup service.
 Most pickup services are available for a fee.